alexgolec/tda-api/docs/streaming.rst

 Equities Quotes
 ---------------

-Level one quotes for equities traded on NYSE, AMEX, and Asia Pacific.
+Level one quotes for equities traded on NYSE, AMEX, and PACIFIC.

 .. automethod:: tda.streaming::StreamClient.level_one_equity_subs
 .. automethod:: tda.streaming::StreamClient.add_level_one_equity_handler